prasadpiyer/prasadpiyer.github.io/_pages/about.md

 {% include carousel.html id="lab-carousel" images=page.carousel_images durations=page.carousel_durations titles=page.carousel_titles interval=4000 %}

-Our mission at the **Autonomous Nanophotonics Lab** is to uncover and harness unexplored regimes of light–matter interaction for next-generation information processing.

-Machine-learning autonomy drives every aspect of our research: from orchestrating high-throughput nanophotonic experiments that reveal novel physical phenomena, to designing structured photonic systems that perform complex computations at speeds and energy-efficiencies far beyond traditional electronics.

-In practice, we:

-* deploy autonomous machine-learning framework at the intersection of structured light with ultrafast spectroscopy and structured materials thorugh nanofabrication workflows to discover novel nanoscale light-matter interactions,
-* translate these discoveries into reconfigurable photonic hardware for optical and quantum computing, and
+## The Future of Discovery is Autonomous

+What if scientific experiments could design, execute, and interpret themselves—discovering physical principles faster than any human could imagine?
+At the **Autonomous Nanophotonics Lab**, we're making this vision a reality.

+We're pioneering a radical new paradigm where **artificial intelligence becomes the experimentalist**, autonomously navigating vast parameter spaces to uncover hidden physics, optimize exotic materials, and design photonic systems that harness light in ways never before possible.

+### Our Approach: Where AI Meets Light

+Machine learning doesn't just assist our research—it **drives discovery**.
+Our self-driving laboratories integrate:

+* **Autonomous experimentation** at femtosecond timescales, where AI orchestrates ultrafast spectroscopy, structured light patterns, and nanofabrication to reveal emergent light–matter interactions invisible to traditional methods
+* **Interpretable discovery engines** that don't just optimize—they extract human-readable physical laws from high-dimensional experimental data, turning black-box results into actionable scientific insight
+* **Reconfigurable photonic hardware** spanning quantum emitters, liquid-crystal metasurfaces, and photonic Ising machines that compute at the speed of light with energy efficiencies orders of magnitude beyond electronics

+### From Quantum Dots to Next-Gen Computing

+Our discoveries are enabling transformative technologies:

+* **Quantum information systems** with deterministic single-photon sources precisely controlled at the nanoscale
+* **Ultrafast optical computing** performing complex optimization and AI inference entirely with photons
+* **Intelligent LiDAR and imaging** using electrically reconfigurable metasurfaces for autonomous vehicles and AR/VR
-* make our adaptive instrumentation and data pipelines openly available to the global *Center for Integrated Nanotechnologies (CINT)* user community.
+* **Self-driving scientific instruments** openly available to the global research community through the *Center for Integrated Nanotechnologies (CINT)*

-Whether you are a new CINT user, prospective student, or industry partner, we invite you to collaborate with us and accelerate your research through autonomous experimentation.
+### Join the Revolution

+Whether you're a **prospective student** seeking to shape the future of science, a **CINT user** looking to supercharge your research with autonomous tools, or an **industry partner** ready to translate breakthrough physics into transformative products—we invite you to collaborate with us.

+**The age of human-limited discovery is transforming into the autonomous era.**

 ## Highlighted Publications